List of Cheers characters: Anthony and Annie Tortelli

 Anthony Tortelli (Timothy Williams) is the eldest son of Nick (Dan Hedaya) and Carla Tortelli (Rhea Perlman), and Annie (Mandy Ingber) is his wife.
 In "The Groom Wore Clearasil" (1985), teenagers Anthony and Annie want to be married with his mother Carla's permission, but Carla refuses and tries to keep them apart without avail because she assumes that Anthony resembles his deadbeat father Nick.
 Suddenly, Annie's cousin Gabrielle (Sherilyn Fenn) walks into the bar, and Anthony becomes attracted to her, much to Annie's dismay.
 Anthony and Annie also appear as regular characters in the short-lived spin-off The Tortellis (1987) and live with Nick and his wife Loretta (Jean Kasem).

 After the spin-off ended, in two-part episode "Little Carla, Happy at Last" (1987), married Anthony and Annie were kicked out by Nick and then decide to live with Carla.
 At the bar, they meet pregnant Carla's new husband Eddie LeBec (Jay Thomas) and then openly disdain him for getting Carla pregnant.
 In "Tale of Two Cuties" (1988), Annie finds her husband Anthony lazy because he has no job.
-Therefore, she works as a temporary waitress and then tries to flirt with the bartender Sam Malone (Ted Danson) repeatedly to no avail.
+Therefore, she works as a temporary waitress and then tries to flirt with the bartender Sam Malone (Ted Danson), to no avail.
 To try and win her back, Anthony finds a job at a burger joint.
 At the end, he walks in the bar with his work uniform to prove himself to Annie, winning her back in the process.

 In "Slumber Party Massacred" (1988), Anthony impregnated Annie and then announces it to Carla at dinner.
-Outraged and horrified that the Annie is pregnant at such a young age (and at the prospect of becoming a grandmother), Carla kicks them out and neither are seen ever again, destroying the couple's plans to live with Carla and Eddie after their baby arrived.
-Neither Anthony or Annie appeared in season eleven for Anthony's sister Serafina's (Leah Remini) wedding, but in Season 10's "Unplanned Parenthood", Gino (Josh Lozoff) mentions that Anthony is in prison.
+Outraged and horrified that Annie is pregnant at such a young age (and at the prospect of becoming a grandmother), Carla kicks them out and neither are seen ever again, destroying the couple's plans to live with Carla and Eddie after their baby arrived.
+Neither Anthony nor Annie appeared in season eleven for Anthony's sister Serafina's (Leah Remini) wedding, but in Season 10's "Unplanned Parenthood", Gino (Josh Lozoff) mentions that Anthony is in prison.

 Gary

-Gary (rotatingly Joel Polis and Robert Desiderio) is a bartender and an owner of his own pub Gary's Olde Town Tavern.
+Gary (rotatingly Joel Polis and Robert Desiderio) is a bartender and owner of his own pub Gary's Olde Town Tavern.
 After the rivalry between Gary's and Cheers was established in season four, beginning in season six one episode per year — generally called "Bar Wars" – featured a contest between the two drinking holes for customers.
 The Cheers gang almost invariably loses each contest to Gary.
 Nevertheless, in his first episode "From Beer to Eternity" (1985), Diane Chambers's (Shelley Long) strike in bowling helps the Cheers team win the game.
 In his final episode "Bar Wars VII: The Naked Prey" (1993), Gary has his bar demolished by Harry the Hat (Harry Anderson), who uses a fake name, for millions of dollars.
 However, Gary realizes that Harry is a fake when Harry's check bounces, leaving Gary without money and the bar.